Pharmaceuticals and Nutraceuticals

 Researchers believe rapamycin’s effects come from its ability to mimic the effects of a calorie-restricted diet.
 Rapamycin supplementation inhibits activation of the enzyme mechanistic target of rapamycin (mTOR), an important node in nutrient sensing pathways.
 In a similar way, lack of food also switches mTOR off and allows us to survive prolonged starvation periods.

 Rapamycin supplementation also activates autophagy, which reduces the accumulation of cellular waste that clogs our tissues as we grow older.
 In this way, rapamycin supplementation slows and may even reverse aging.
+Previous studies have shown that late-life rapamycin treatment extends the lifespan of male (23%) and female (26%) genetically heterogenous mice.
+What’s more, a recent study found that rapamycin supplementation increases lifespan only in male mice but inhibits growth, thus highlighting that rapamycin’s effects are potentially sex-dependent.
+However, more studies are needed to confirm this theory.
 Currently, there’s an ongoing clinical trial (NCT04488601) evaluating rapamycin’s longevity-boosting effects in healthy older adults.
-Furthermore, a recent study found that rapamycin supplementation increases lifespan in male mice but inhibits growth.

 Sirtuin Activators and NAD+ Precursors